hobson/hobson.github.io/_posts/2015-04-25-Graph-Theory-Basics-and-Advanced-Speech-Recognition-with-Neural-Nets.md

 title: Graph Theory Basics, and Speech Recognition with Neural Nets
 ---

 Here are the highlights from this week's ["Talking Machines"](http://www.thetalkingmachines.com/) on twitter at ().
-Thank you [thunder](https://github.com/ThunderShiviah/) for turning me on to this awesome podcast!
-This is a work in progress, so bear with me.
-The guests talked fast and used a lot of acronyms.
+Thank you [Thunder](https://github.com/ThunderShiviah/) for turning me on to this awesome podcast!

+The guests talked fast and used a lot of acronyms so bear with me.

 Graphs
 ------